mixbytes/audits_public/solidity/PoA Consensus/audit_en.md

 ##### 2. [VotingTo.sol#L186](https://github.com/poanetwork/poa-network-consensus-contracts/blob/8089b20d6b491acaf08f61ab82242c79b8aac41a/contracts/abstracts/VotingTo.sol#L186)

-The function `hasAlreadyVoted` is used, which defines the mining key by the voting key via `KeyMaster` and calls `hasMiningKeyAlreadyVoted`.
-A line earlier, we already defined the mining key, and this call can be replaced with the `hasMiningKeyAlreadyVoted` call.
+The function `hasAlreadyVoted` deducts the mining key by the voting key via `KeysManager` and calls `hasMiningKeyAlreadyVoted`.
+A line earlier, we already deducted the mining key, and this call can be replaced with the `hasMiningKeyAlreadyVoted` call.

 *Fixed at [PR 149](https://github.com/poanetwork/poa-network-consensus-contracts/pull/149).*